meehirmhatrepy/robotics-math-and-geometry/README.md

 # 🤖 Robotics Math & Geometry
-A clean, beginner-friendly, notebook-based repository covering the essential mathematical tools behind **robotics, SLAM, 3D vision, and geometric computing**.
+A clean, beginner-friendly, notebooks-based repository covering the essential mathematical tools.

-This repo is designed for hands-on learning with **fully explained Jupyter notebooks**, covering everything from camera geometry → SE(3) transforms → linear algebra foundations.
+This repo is designed for hands-on learning with **Jupyter notebooks**, covering everything from camera geometry → SE(3) transforms → linear algebra foundations.

 ---